SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: Specific Attribute Control (SAC)

 \subsubsection{Dataset Construction and Methodology}

 In this phase, each model was evaluated in its neutral, uninduced state across sixteen traits derived from the 16PF framework that allowed us to measure the models' inherent tendencies without explicit trait induction.
-For each trait, we selected three behavioral questions from IPIP \cite{ipip16pf} that were the most representative of the underlying construct, balancing coverage and clarity.
+For each trait, we selected two behavioral questions from IPIP \cite{ipip16pf} that were the most representative of the underlying construct, balancing coverage and clarity.
 Each behavioral question was framed along one of five intensity dimensions stated earlier.
 Responses were collected on a 1-5 Likert-type scale, where 1 represented the lowest and 5 represented the highest expression of the relevant behavior.
 Each full question was dynamically constructed by concatenating an intensity factor phrase (e.g., "How often do you") with a trait-specific behavioral statement (e.g., "cheer people up").
-The complete lists of trait definitions, intensity factor descriptors, and behavioural questions used in this phase are available in the supplementary material \cite{sac_zenodo}.
-In total, the SAC-Neutral evaluation involved 240 questions per model (16 traits observed × 5 intensity factors × 3 behavioral prompts), resulting in a comprehensive baseline personality profile for each LLM, further proving the robustness of our methodology.
-The prompt structure seen in Figure \ref{fig:neutral_sac_prompt} was used to induce trait intensities.
-The {\{\} placeholders} have the following features - \begin{itemize} \item \textbf{{trait}}: The target personality trait under evaluation (e.g., \textit{Warmth}). \item \textbf{{definition}}: A brief description of the trait, adapted from the MPI-P2 inventory. \item \textbf{{intensity\_factor}}: One of the five behavioral dimensions (Frequency, Depth, Threshold, Effort, Willingness). \item \textbf{{composite\_question}}: A full behavioral question constructed by concatenating the intensity phrase with a trait-specific behavioral action (e.g., "How often do you cheer people up?"). \item \textbf{{intensity\_answers}}: The 1--5 scale descriptors corresponding to the intensity factor (Never, Seldom, Occasionally, Often, All the time). \end{itemize}